alperencapar/I-m-Learning-Javascript/README.md

-* I created this repo because when i want to remember something that i worked before
+* I created this repo because when i want to remember something that i worked(studied) before